Shaikh-areeb/Sentiment-Analysis-on-App-Review/README.md

 - Identified correlation between ratings, sentiment polarity, and reviews

 - Generated word cloud and visual insights for better app performance evaluation

+## Summary

+App Reviews Sentiment Analysis is a valuable tool for app developers and businesses to understand user feedback, prioritize feature updates, and maintain a positive user community.
+It involves using data analysis techniques to determine whether the sentiments in these reviews are positive, negative, or neutral.